chylek/HomeAssistant-BMR/README.md

 # HomeAssistant-BMR

+## IMPORTANT INFO
+This is a fork and WORK IN PROGRESS.
+The original plugin is available [here](https://github.com/slesinger/HomeAssistant-BMR) Documentation is not updated yet, but the plugin is working with the latest Home Assistant version and the configuration is done via the UI.

+Temperature entities are gone, only climate entities and binary sensors are available.
+Every circuit is automatically added as a climate entity, and a binary sensor is added for HDO state.
+Schedules cannot be changed from Home Assistant, only the target temperature can be changed.
+Changing presets to "away" or the "summer" mode are not tested yet.

+**The approach for target temperature override is very different from the original plugin.**
+The integration now uses the BMR-native manual temperature offset feature.
+The integration checks periodically if the temperature override still applies the correct offset from the schedule.
+If not, it will reapply the override.
+This means the target temperature cannot be changed using the BMR controller or physical controls on the temperature sensors.
+You have to change it in Home Assistant, otherwise the integration will keep changing it back to its value.
+You should be always able to remove the override by switching the Climate entity to Auto mode.

+Since the BMR Controller works a bit slow when updating the target temperature and the user offset, the integration takes its time enforcing it (up to 5 minutes).
+This is to prevent the controller from getting confused and not applying the offset correctly.

+There are also other changes under the hood - a DataUpdateCoordinator is used to manage the updates efficiently, the plugin is now async, the client library is built-in.

+## Original README

 Home Assistant integration plugin for [BMR HC64 heating controller](https://bmr.cz/produkty/regulace-topeni/rnet).
 This controller has many quirks but overall it is quite usable in Home Assistant.
 The plugin